Published by Blue Grid Media • Updated for 2026 • 14 min read

 Seasonality

 HVAC CPL spikes in summer and during cold snaps.
 Roofing CPL spikes after storm season.
 Tax prep spikes January through April.
-These swings are normal and expected — plan your budget to have more cushion during peak season rather than being surprised when your weekly spend jumps 30 to 40 percent.
+These swings are normal and expected.
+Plan your budget to have more cushion during peak season rather than being surprised when your weekly spend jumps 30 to 40 percent.

 The Number That Actually Matters: Cost Per Booked Job

 Here's why it matters.
 Say you're paying $60 per lead.
 That sounds high or low depending entirely on what happens next.
 If you answer 90% of calls and book 60% of those conversations, your cost per booked job is about $111.
 If you answer 60% of calls and book 30% of those, your cost per booked job is $333.
 Same CPL.
 Completely different economics.
+Same ad spend, wildly different results.

 The formula is straightforward: